Vajrapani: Forms

 In human form Vajrapāni is depicted holding the vajra in his right hand.
 He is sometimes referred to as a Dhyani-Bodhisattva, equivalent to Akshobhya, the second Dhyani Buddha.
 Acharya-Vajrapani is Vajrapani's manifestation as Dharmapala, often seen sporting a third eye, ghanta (bell) and pāśa (lasso).
 He is sometimes represented as a yidam with one head and four hands in a form known as Nilambara-Vajrapani, carrying a vajra, and treading on personage lying on snakes.
-Mahacakra-Vajrapani, also a yidam, is depicted with three heads and six arms, carrying a vajra and snakes whilst treading on Brahmā and Maheśvara.
+Mahacakra-Vajrapani, also a yidam, is depicted with three heads and six arms, carrying a vajra and snakes whilst treading on Brahmā and Indra.
 He is often in union with his consort in yab-yum.
 Acala-Vajrapani is depicted with four heads, four arms and four legs carrying a sword, a lasso and vajra, treading on demons.
 Another depiction is in the form with the head, wings, and claws of Garuda.

 Vajrapāni's expression is wrathful, and is often symbolised as a yaksha, to generate "fear in the individual to loosen up his dogmatism."
-His outstretched right hand brandishes a vajra, "symbolysing analytical knowledge (jñanavajra) that disintegrates the grasping of consciousness.
+His outstretched right hand brandishes a vajra, "symbolising analytical knowledge (jñanavajra) that disintegrates the grasping of consciousness.
 Although he sometimes wears a skull crown, in most depictions he wears a five-pointed bodhisattva crown to depict the power of the five Dhyani Buddhas (the fully awakened state of the Buddha).